Springtails are tiny, harmless insects that can be a nuisance in the home.

 Also, check around your home for any leaks or spots where water might be pooling and fix them.

-Removing any standing water will make your home less attractive to springtails and other houseplant pests.
+Removing standing water will make your home less attractive to springtails and other houseplant pests.

 As we mentioned earlier, springtails are attracted to moist conditions.

-If you keep your plants too wet, they may be more likely to get springtails.
+If your plants are too wet, they may be more likely to get springtails.

-Be sure only to water your plants when the potting mix is dry to the touch.
+Be sure only to water your plants when the potting mix is dry.

 Also, consider using a moisture meter to help you monitor the moisture level of your potting mix.